UPPMAX/HPC-python/docs/isolated.rst

 .. note::

-   To save space, you should load any other Python modules you will need that are system installed before installing your own packages!
+   To save space, you consoleould load any other Python modules you will need that are system installed before installing your own packages!
 Remember to choose ones that are compatible with the Python version you picked!
    ``--system-site-packages`` includes the packages already installed in the loaded python module.

 **NOTE**: since it may take up a bit of space if you are installing many Python packages to your virtual environment, we **strongly** recommend you place it in your project storage!